Dog ears come in various shapes and sizes; floppy, folded, small or large.

 Some jokingly write that wolves and other canines in the wild do not come to the world with a nanny to clean their ears.

-Vets mention some damage it does to your dog's ears if you clean them too often:
+Vets mention some damage it does to your dog's ears if you clean your dog's ears regularly:

 - It disturbs the healthy flora of the ear and increases the likelihood of an infection.